drashland/website-v2/docs/sinco/v2.x/1_getting_started/2_about_sinco.md

 Sinco is a browser automation and testing tool.
 What this means is, Sinco runs a subprocess for Chrome or Firefox, and will communicate to the process via the Chrome Devtools Protocol.
-This allows Sinco to spin up a new browser tab, go to certain websites, click buttons and so much more, all programtically.
+This allows Sinco to spin up a new browser tab, go to certain websites, click buttons and so much more, all programatically.

 Some examples of what you can build are: